MrLixm/opscripting/doc/tools-library.md

 quickly retrieve all custom tools.

-- To retrieve the tool class we iterate through the given package object in search for all objects which are subclasses of CustomToolNode (and whose name doesn't start with `_`)
+- To retrieve the tool class we iterate through the given package object in search for all objects which are subclasses of BaseCustomNode (and whose name doesn't start with `_`)

 - Now how do we retrieve the package as a python module object ?
 We will simply